Coley's toxins: Macrophages

 One rationale argues that macrophages are either in "repair mode", furthering the growing of cancer, or in "defense mode", destroying cancer.
 However, macrophages are in "defense mode" only if there is some recognized enemy.
 As cancer tissue is not recognized as enemy (but as normal body tissue), there is a need to bring more macrophages into "defense mode" by simulating an infection.
 The simulated infection results in a real fever.
 Unlike hyperthermia, real fever not only means heating of the body but also higher activity of the immune system.
 Thus, fever is seen as a precondition for a therapy using Coley's Toxins to succeed.

 Tumor necrosis factor and interleukin

 One of the agents in Coley's Toxin that is thought to be biologically active is a lipopolysaccharide which causes fever.
 The resulting fever from the lipopolysaccharide is thought to increase lymphocyte activity and boosts tumor necrosis factor (TNF).
 Tsung and Norton in Surgical Oncology reported that the active agent was thought to be interleukin-12, rather than TNF.

 Streptokinase

 Another hypothesis argues that streptokinase (produced by killed bacteria of species Streptococcus pyogenes together with plasminogen from the patient) is the active agent of Coley's toxins.
 This hypothesis is supported by the fact that streptokinase has been associated with successful treatment of thromboangiitis obliterans.

-Anti-angiogenesis

-In addition to the mechanisms above, Coley's toxins might be antiangiogenic – suppressing the formation of new blood vessels which are vital to the growth of tumors.
-However, angiogenesis is not a biochemical cause by itself but needs external triggers.